SpooperNooter/Steelseries-Oled-Key-Display/README.md

 # Steelseries-Oled-Key-Display
 (wip) Simple (very rough) program to display pressed keystrokes on one of steelseries apex keyboards

+# How to run
+Download the code, then run Oled_app.py

 # How it works
 There's three main programs, BuiltInModules, Oled_app, and UtilityModules.